- Financial Staff Manual

 Procurement (Purchase Orders)

-What is the difference between each type of purchase order?See the Purchase Orders Tutorial (930k PDF).
+What is the difference between each type of purchase order?See Procurement's website detailing the different types of purchase orders.

 What documentation should I generally provide with my requisition?A quote or pro-forma invoice must be attached to the requisition.
 A purchase order is not a payment tool, as such invoices for products and services previously provided is not an acceptable form of support.